xebialabs-community/xld-skytap-plugin/README.md

 }
 ```

 1. The Metadata Note information must be in valid JSON format.
 2. 'Metadata' must be the enclosing node.
 3. The are three allowed types within Metadata
    1. "XLD::VariableMappings"
       1. Information in this node will be used to resolve any variables in the note that are surrounded by single curly braces.
 The name of the node is the name of the variable as it appears in the note.
 The text value of the node is a path that will be used to inspect the Skytap Environment JSON description of this Skytap VM to find the string replacement value for the variable.
       2. In the above example, the VM description from Skytap will be inspected to in find the value of the ip node of the first [0] node in the interfaces list node.
-The variable {Address} will then be replaced with the ip Address found in the Skytap Environment VM description.
+The variable {Address} will then be replaced with the ip Address found at this path location in the Skytap Environment VM description.
    2. "XLD::Infrastructure"
       1. Information in this node will be used to create CIs within XL Deploy Infrastructure.
       2. In the example above, a directory named cloud will be created, within that directory, an overthere host will be created, and within the overthere host, an IIS server will be defined.